AshleyDawson/DoctrineFlysystemBundle/README.md

 Override Field Mapping
 ----------------------

-The StorableFile trait, when used by entities, maps several fields for storing file metadata.
+The StorableTrait, when used by entities, maps several fields for storing file metadata.
 If you need to change these mappings you can do so by implementing `AshleyDawson\DoctrineFlysystemBundle\ORM\Mapping\StorableFieldMapperInterface` and overriding the one that ships with this bundle.
 This will allow you to define your own mapping strategy for each field.
 For example:

 ```php
 <?php